wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Framework/Redux/Redux-DevPractices-Reference.md

 * [2016-A Beginner's Guide to Redux Middleware](https://parg.co/U9T): The application should be able to display the elapsed time on the screen and then save the elapsed time to a server using an HTTP request.

 * [2015-Understanding Redux Middleware](https://medium.com/@meagle/understanding-87566abcfb7a): I will attempt to guide you through a lot of these functional concepts which include function composition, currying, and applying high-order functions.

+* [Redux modules and code-splitting](http://nicolasgallagher.com/redux-modules-and-code-splitting/): This post describes how I added support for incrementally loading the Redux modules in Twitter Lite.